ClickHouse/clickhouse-docs/docs/en/cloud/security/accessing-s3-data-securely.md

 2 - Browse to IAM Service Console

-3 - Create a new IAM role with the following IAM & Trust policy.
+3 - Create a new IAM role with the following IAM & Trust policy. **Note: the role name must start with `ClickHouseAccessRole-` e.g. `arn:aws:iam::0123456789012:role/ClickHouseAccessRole-abc`.**

 Trust policy  (Please replace {ClickHouse_IAM_ARN} with the IAM Role arn belong to your ClickHouse instance):